bluesky/bluesky/doc/source/plans.rst

 Bluesky provides facilities for conveniently generating these plans for many common use cases, such as:

-* simple 1D linear- and log-spaced trajectories
+* one-dimensional trajectories (e.g., linear-, log-, or unevenly-spaced)
+* trajectories that move multiple motors together
-* simple or custom N-dimensional trajectories, such as a mesh
+* N-dimensional trajectories, such as a mesh
-* adaptive sampling, adjusting step size in response to measured slope
+* adaptive sampling, adjusting step size in response to readings

 These plans are generated Mad-Libs style: "fill in the blacks" with motor(s) and detector(s), and bluesky generates the set of intructions -- the plan.